CSOgroup/Lymphomoid-IF-pipeline/README.md

 8. At each run, the script is saving and overwriting the output file with all the thresholds.
 Thus, your last run should be done with all the thresholds already tuned, as the final output file will be saved with those.
 If you want to run the script without saving the file, comment out the _Saving_ section

 ## Step 4 - Nuclei detection and cell-level quantification with DeepCell (work in progress)
+This step, except the part of format conversion, is fairly automatized, so it is suggested to perform Step 1-3 on multiple images, so that Step 4 can be left running on all of them, without running them individually.

 DeepCell is a nuclei and cell segmentation software that is more robust to different levels of marker intensity and, thus, gives better results when the intensity of DAPI varies dramatically in the same sample.

-The whole process of detecting cells and extract the intensity of the markers is fairly automatized.
-The crucial step is to setup the input directories and files properly.

-The script in run in Step 2 should have already created, inside the main directory, a directory called _Quantification_. _Quantification_ contains other directories with the names of the images for which boundaries have been drawn and finally, each of this directory should contain an empty directory called _registration_.
+The script run in Step 2 should have already created, inside the main directory, a directory called _Quantification_. _Quantification_ contains other directories with the _ImageName_ for which boundaries have been drawn and finally, each of this directory should contain an empty directory called _registration_.

 To summarize, you should find a structure like the following: